-Just imagine how good it would be if you’ll be able to harvest homegrown juicy tomatoes and fresh basil leaves instead of buying tasteless tomatoes and shriveled basil from your local grocery store.
+Just imagine how good it would be if you were able to harvest homegrown juicy tomatoes and fresh basil leaves instead of buying tasteless tomatoes and shriveled basil from your local grocery store.

-All these versatile herbs and vegetables in this list are most commonly used in almost all the cuisines.
-You can grow them and utilize them fresh in your breakfast, lunch or dinner recipes.
+All these versatile herbs and vegetables in this list are most commonly used in almost all cuisines.
+You can grow them and utilize them fresh in your breakfast, lunch, or dinner recipes.

 One of the most powerful herbs, but for anyone who loves homemade salsa (tomato or mango) or enjoys authentic Mexican & Indian food, cilantro is a must grow.
 No Indian curry can be complete without it, and you can also garnish your salad with it or make a chutney.

 Also Read: How to Grow Cilantro in a Pot